langurmonkey/gaiasky-web/content/news/2024/gaiasky_3.6.3-2.md

 ## Features
-- use noise library for star surface shader.
+- Use noise library for star surface shader.

 ## Bug Fixes
-- bad truncation leads to some SVTs not working properly.
+- Bad truncation leads to some SVTs not working properly.
 Fixes [#778](https://codeberg.org/gaiasky/gaiasky/issues/778).

 You can get this release in [our repository](https://gaia.ari.uni-heidelberg.de/gaiasky/releases//3.6.3-2.5dd63b3c7/).